-(p) (r) Share-Based Compensation
+(p) Share-Based Compensation

 The Company accounts for share-based awards to employees and non-employees in accordance with the provisions of FASB ASC Topic No. 718, Compensation - Stock Compensation ("ASC 718").
 Accordingly, the Company measures share-based compensation expense at the grant date, based on the fair value of the award, and recognizes the expense over the employee's requisite service period using the straight-line method.
-The measurement of share-based compensation expense is based on several criteria, including but not limited to, the valuation model used and associated input factors, such as expected term of the award, stock price volatility, risk free interest rate, dividend rate and award cancellation forfeiture rate.
+The measurement of share-based compensation expense is based on several criteria, including but not limited to, the valuation model used and associated input factors, such as the stock price on the date of grant, expected term of the award, stock price volatility, risk free interest rate, dividend rate and forfeiture rate.
 These inputs are subjective and are determined using management's judgment.
-If differences arise between the assumptions used in determining share-based compensation expense and the actual factors, which become known over time, the Company may change the input factors used in determining future share-based compensation expense.
-Any such changes could materially impact the Company's results of operations in the period in which the changes are made and in periods thereafter.
-The Company estimates the expected term based upon the contractual term of the award (see Note 15 - Equity Incentive and Employee Stock Purchase Plan).
+The Company estimates the expected term based upon the contractual term of the award (see Note 14 - Equity Incentive and Employee Stock Purchase Plan).

-(q) (s) Earnings Per Common Share ("EPS")
+(q) Earnings Per Common Share ("EPS")